brootaylor/brootaylor-v2/src/_content/pages/me.md

 Jeremy Wagner's "[Responsible JavaScript](https://abookapart.com/products/responsible-javascript)" is also on the go and I think it's a much needed read at this time in the web building industry.

-Wlliam R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" is blowing my mind quite a bit.
+William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" is blowing my mind quite a bit.
 I'd say I'm enjoying it but that wouldn't be truthful.
 I think it's more honest to say that it's probably turning out to be one of the most important reads of my life &ndash; but in a disturbingly and unnervingly profound sort of way.

+I've also posted a [list of the books I've read](/reading) over the years.

 ---